 Your baby will soon get his pearly whites that will make his smile so much more precious.
 It is your job to ensure that you protect his teeth right from the beginning in order to avoid any serious dental issues in the future.
 Establishing a regular dental hygiene routine from an early age will ingrain the habit in your child and keep him and his teeth healthy.
 This will prevent tooth decay and also prevent any trouble with nutrition and speech development.
 Here’s all you need to know how and when you should start brushing your baby’s teeth.

 When to Start Brushing Your Baby’s Teeth?

-It is best to start brushing or cleaning your baby’s teeth the moment his first tooth erupts out of his gums.
-This may be anything between three to nine months.
-The age when a baby’s first tooth appears can vary largely with some babies not teething until they are one.
+It is best to start brushing or cleaning your baby’s teeth the moment his first tooth erupts.
+This may be at anytime between three to nine months.
+The age when a baby’s first tooth appears can vary largely, with some babies not teething until they are one.

 What Will You Need to Brush Your Infant’s Teeth?